avanishsanghvi/Secure-Network-Infrastructure-for-an-Institution/README.md

 # Secure-Network-Infrastructure-for-an-Institution
 A secure network infrastructure for an institution (here, SRMIST).
-Here's a demo of my proposal for a secure network design for SRM Institute of Science and Technology as part of my internship at Cisco.
+Tools Used: Cisco Packet Tracer version 8.0.0.0212 Here's a demo of my proposal for a secure network design for SRM Institute of Science and Technology as part of my internship at Cisco.
 Individuals Servers for:
 * IT Services/Dept.